Celebrating Holy Communion: A Tutorial

 The Book of Worship, however, leaves this matter open to the preference of the minster and to local custom: "It is traditional that the pastor receive the bread and the cup first and then serve those who are assisting in the giving of the bread and the cup, but, if desired, the pastor and those assisting may receive last."

-The historic practice of receiving first come from an understanding of the sacraments as means of grace which one must receive before sharing with others.
+The historic practice of receiving first come from an understanding of the sacraments as means of grace which one must receive prior to sharing with others.
 The theological principle is a sound one, but it leaves the presiding minister in a quandary: does one serve themselves in persona Christi (i.e., as if Jesus were serving them), and then commune others?
 This is the preferred approach in many traditions, however there are plenty of clergy who are uncomfortable with it for multiple reasons.

 A popular alternative to serving oneself in persona Christi, while still attempting to abide by the theological principle of first receiving before giving, involves communing just an assistant (for example, a concelebrant), and then receiving communion from that person before proceeding to commune other assistants and the rest of the congregation.
 This compromise is one that many clergy prefer over serving themselves, and it is the one that I find myself gravitating toward more often than not.